Another day, coming home a little late, and she hears the car in the driveway…she perks up. There’s never any judgement, just unconditional love.

 As the door creaks softly, there is that thumping sound of her tail smacking the wall in anticipation.

 Why are we so blessed with our pets?

 They are forgiving when the water bowl accidentally gets kicked and spills on the carpet.
 There is no question they sense our moods and want so desperately to please us, make us feel better and know they care.
-They comfort us and curl at our feet to help us find serenity.
+Our pets comfort us and curl at our feet to help us find serenity.
 There are no expectations in return, no terms or conditions, nothing sinister…just love.

 You might shout ‘Squirrel’ and they are ready to protect you from the vermin.
 And who would expect such a reaction to ‘Car ride?’, ‘Treat?’, ‘Wanna go for a walk?’

 But when they leave us, we lose a piece of our soul.

 These fur balls are family.
 Cats, dogs, hamsters, or any other pets, it doesn’t matter because we’ve grown up together.
 They are confidantes to our secrets and witnesses to our existence.
 They rely on our attention and become our shadows as we trundle along this mortal coil.

 Surely, you have caught yourself chatting with your pets as they gaze into your veritable being, maybe even reminding them that you’ll be back in an hour when there is no one else in the house.